Set Up SFTP Storage to Save Evidence

 4. Enter the Hostname of the SFTP server.

-The Hostname can be a Fully Qualified Domain Name (FQDN) or an IPv4 address.
+The Hostname can be a fully qualified domain name (FQDN) or an IPv4 address.

 If you enter a FQDN, the FQDN must be publicly resolvable.
 If you enter an IPv4 address, the IP address must be public.
-Enterprise DLP cannot connect to a private FQDN or IPv4 address.
+Enterprise DLP can't connect to a private FQDN or IPv4 address.

 If no Folder Path is specified, Enterprise DLP creates the default reportId folder at the top-most folder the Username has read and write access to.
 The folder path for uploaded files depends on whether a Folder Path is specified.